Step 13.1A: Stationary Rocker

 Force explanation of the RED Force Vectors and Moments

-Red-14-2 Vertical Force - 9.81N acts upwards.
+Red-14-2 Vertical Force - 9.806N acts upwards.
 The reaction force from the Base-Part that acts on the Rocker.
-The Rocker would fall freely if the Base-Part did not react to support the Rocker with the vertical Force.
+The Rocker would fall freely downwards if the Base-Part did not react to support the Rocker with a vertical Force.

-Red-14-3 Counter-Clockwise Moment of 0.98Nm.
-The Rocker would rotate freely clockwise if the Base-Part did not resist the Rocker with this Torque.
+Red-14-3 Counter-Clockwise Moment = 0.98Nm.
+The reaction moment from the Base-Part that acts on the Rocker .
+The Rocker would rotate freely clockwise if the Base-Part did not react with this Torque to prevent the Rocker rotating.

 GST-13-1A03